-a.
-No lockout of supervisors shall be instituted by the County during the term of this Agreement.

-b.
-The Union agrees that during the term of this Agreement, neither it nor its officers, employees or members will engage in, encourage, sanction, support, or suggest any strikes, work stoppages, boycotts, slow downs, mass resignations, mass absenteeism, picketing or any other similar actions which would involve suspension of, or interference with, the normal work of the County.
+- a.
+No lockout of employees shall be instituted by the County during the term of this Agreement. - b.
+The Union agrees that during the term of this Agreement, neither it nor its officers, employees or members will engage in, encourage, sanction, support, or suggest any strikes, work stoppages, boycotts, slowdowns, mass resignations, mass absenteeism, picketing or any other similar actions which would involve suspension of, or interference with, the normal work of the County.
 In the event that the Union members participate in such activities in violation of this provision, the Union shall notify those members so engaged to cease and desist from such activities and shall instruct the members to return to their normal duties.

-4.2 APPLICATION OF PERSONNEL ORDINANCE
+4.2.
+Discrimination